-Approximately 6 tablespoons dark brown sugar (to taste)
+- 6 tbsp dark brown sugar (to taste)

-- Peel and dice the onion and throw into a pan with the cider vinegar.
+Peel and finely dice the onion and throw into a pan with the cider vinegar.

-- As the onion is cooking, peel and dice the pear and add to the pan.
+As the onion is cooking, peel, core and dice the pear and add to the pan.

 I’m really, really happy with this chutney recipe.
 It’s completely my own invention as I couldn’t find any suitable recipes to use as a guideline.
 It seems that my growing love of preserving over the last 18 months has paid off as I think this chutney has a lovely balance of autumnal flavours.
 I hope you enjoy it too!